Blinken in Poland for talks on security, refugees | Law-Order

 Blinken praised Poland, a NATO member, for its response to Russia's actions.
 Poland is hosting roughly 10,000 U.S. troops, with more than half arriving in recent weeks.
 "Poland is doing vital work to respond to this crisis...
 It has done a great deal to facilitate security assistance to Ukraine," he said at a joint news conference with Polish Foreign Minister Zbigniew Rau in the city of Rzeszow.

-The State Department said Blinken would discuss security and humanitarian assistance in response to the invasion and thank Poland for welcoming those displaced by the fighting in Ukraine.
+Blinken also visited the Polish-Ukrainian border, meeting with refugees at a disused shopping mall in Korczowa that is serving as a reception centre for hundreds of people at a time, with foldout camp beds arranged in front of abandoned shops.
 The number of refugees could rise to 1.5 million by the end of the weekend from a current 1.3 million, the head of the United Nations refugee agency said on Saturday.

 Poland will not accept any territorial changes brought about by "unprovoked, illegal aggression", he added.
 Poland is also setting up a centre to document war crimes committed in Ukraine.
 Rau said he had discussed with Blinken cooperation with the United States on this issue.